 My June reading roundup is a little shorter than the last three months.
 In part, that’s because I didn’t do any mystery novel writing this month.
 Although, I did watch several episodes of Rumpole of the Bailey, along with the first two series of The Brokenwood Mysteries.
 Both are highly enjoyable.
-In part, I included Adam Federman’s, Fasting and Feasting, in yesterday’s blog post.
+In part, I included Adam Federman’s, Fasting and Feasting, a bit of June reading, in yesterday’s blog post.

 This month’s readings all concentrate on food.
 So without any further discussion let’s start in.